 What age can you get Medicare in New Orleans, LA?

-Most New Orleans, Louisiana residents start receiving Medicare before or a little after they turn 65.
-However, you are also eligible for Medicare if you have Lou Gehrig’s Disease or End-Stage Renal Disease (ESRD).
+Most New Orleans, Louisiana residents start receiving Medicare the month they turn 65.
+However, you are also eligible for Medicare early if you have Lou Gehrig’s Disease or End-Stage Renal Disease (ESRD).

 Does everyone have to pay for Medicare Part A in New Orleans, LA?